lilys-unicorns/lilys-unicorns.github.io/README.md

 - **Y coordinates**: Measured from the bottom of the screen (0 = bottom, higher values = higher up)
 - **Rainbow X coordinate**: Measured from the RIGHT edge of the screen
 - **All other X coordinates**: Measured from the left edge of the screen

+### New Features

+#### Background Images
+- Add custom background images to any level by specifying the image filename in the `background` section
+- Images should be placed in the same directory as `main.py`
+- Supports common image formats (PNG, JPG, etc.)
+- Images are automatically scaled to fit the screen

+#### Transparent Platforms
+- Use the `alpha` parameter to control platform transparency
+- Values range from 0 (completely invisible) to 255 (fully opaque)
+- If `alpha` is not specified, platforms default to fully opaque (255)
+- Great for creating glass-like platforms or overlapping level elements

 ### Adding New Levels